achudnov/jest/README.md

 JEST
 ========

 An Information Flow Monitor Inliner for JavaScript Web Applications.
+Read [Andrey Chudnov's PhD dissertation](https://chudnov.com/dissertation.pdf) for an overview and rationale for the design and implementation.

 Build instructions
 ------------------